bryan-brr/test/ansible.md

 ## Ansible Config

 ### Ansible Folder Structure

+By default ansible is located in `/etc/ansible` directory which requires root privileges for modifying its content

 ```bash
 sudo vim /etc/ansible/test-inventory # This file will be used for testing local nodes